LAYA: Layer-wise Attention Aggregation for Interpretable Depth-Aware Neural Networks: Related Work

-\paragraph{Hierarchical representation learning.} Deep neural networks organize computation hierarchically, with early layers capturing low-level features and deeper ones encoding progressively abstract semantics.
+Deep neural networks organize computation hierarchically, with early layers capturing low-level features and deeper ones encoding progressively abstract semantics.
 Early convolutional models such as LeNet~\citep{lecun2002gradient}, AlexNet~\citep{krizhevsky2012imagenet}, and VGG~\citep{simonyan2014very} demonstrated the effectiveness of deep hierarchies but suffered from vanishing gradients and feature degradation.
 Residual Networks (ResNet)~\citep{he2016deep} introduced skip connections to facilitate gradient flow and feature reuse, enabling the training of substantially deeper architectures.
 Densely Connected Networks (DenseNet)~\citep{huang2017densely} further extended this principle by concatenating outputs from all preceding layers to encourage feature reuse and reduce redundancy.
 While these designs improve representational richness and allow information to flow across layers, the final classifier still receives a \emph{single, collapsed representation} $h_L$.
-Although $h_L$ is a function of all preceding transformations, the output layer cannot access intermediate features explicitly nor modulate their contribution based on the input; all depth-specific information is irreversibly compressed into the last embedding.
+Although $h_L$ is a function of all preceding transformations, the output layer cannot explicitly access intermediate representations nor modulate their contribution based on the input; all depth-specific information is ultimately compressed into the last embedding.